Updated: Aug 27, 2021

-- Aligning with seasonal foods helps us feel connected to the Earth – a connection many of us ache for
+Aligning with seasonal foods helps us feel connected to the Earth – a connection many of us ache for, sometimes unknowingly

-- We begin to see and respect our place in the larger cycles of life, a remarkable medicine for feelings of disconnection or isolation
+We begin to see and respect our place in the larger cycles of life, a remarkable medicine for feelings of disconnection or isolation

-I’m sharing four simple, nutritional tips to help support you this season (recipes included – not very common for me!)
+I’m sharing four basic, nutritional tips to help support you this season.

 #1.
 Enjoy and increase these foods:

-Note: Apples help scrub the digestive tract and purge excess heat out of the body so it doesn’t get overly dry.
+Note: Apples help scrub the digestive tract and purge excess heat out of the body so it doesn’t get overly dry (thanks to pectin).
 Roots and squashes are grounding and delicious baked and are soothing for digestion as well as rich in nutrients.
 Leafy greens keep the digestive system “moving” and the blood oxygenated, a powerful mood-enhancer.
 Research has shown that a healthy digestive system and microbiome contributes to a strong and healthy immune system.

 #2.
 Food Preparation:

 Note: Eating heated, cooked food is generally more grounding than raw, cold food.
-Increasing water-based meals, like soups or stews is particularly nice as they are warming and also help pacify the increase of dryness the season can bring.
-If you wake up with dry eyes and nasal passages in the morning, this suggestion is for you.
+Increasing water-based meals, like soups is particularly nice as they are warming and also help pacify the increase of dryness the season can bring.
+Use your judgement based on the weather outdoors.